envoyproxy/learnenvoy/_articles/service-discovery.md

 discovery.
 This is generally broken down into three steps:

 1. Decide on a control plane implementation
-2. Public service definitions to Envoy clusters
+2. Publish service definitions to Envoy clusters
-3. Public hosts/containers/instances to Envoy endpoints
+3. Publish hosts/containers/instances to Envoy endpoints

 ## Control Plane Implementation